dianadiazc/customer-wa/content/work3/_index.md

 You will run this Lab at an AWS sponsored workshop then you will be provided with an AWS Account to perform all the tasks in the following section.

-You will use Systems Manager in this Lab, therefore it is strongly recommended to run **Lab 1: Operational Excellence** in this workshop to perform this Lab.
-In case you cannot run all tasks in Lab 1, ensure to run *Task 4: Enabling SSM for EC2 instances*.
+You will use Systems Manager in this Lab, therefore it is strongly recommended to run **Lab 1: Operational Excellence** in this workshop to perform this Lab. **In case you cannot run all tasks in Lab 1, ensure to run Task 1: Checking the existing architecture and Task 4: Enabling SSM for EC2 instances**.

 ## Duration